 The developments in Libya continue the chain of bloody revolutions in Africa and Middle East of last months.
 Libyan and other nations’ refugees are trying to escape, more than 140 000 people already left the country.
 The majority gathered at Tunisia’s border (it’s still open).
 Egypt border is closed.
 Meanwhile today UN have suspended Libya's membership of the UN Human Rights Council.

 According to BBC reports, witnesses said pro-Gaddafi forces tried to retake the western cities of Zawiya, Misrata and Nalut on Monday but were repulsed by rebels helped by defecting army units.
 Earlier France said there would be no international military action against Libya without a 'clear mandate' from the United Nations but US and Britain seem to be ready to storm into the country.
+While watching so-called king of kings, Mr Gaddafi’s interview to BBC, one can only lift his hands.
+Either he is crazy or else world media is making him so, along with the whole situation around poor Libya.

 Well, “poor’ in which sense?
 Millions of poor people, who have no job, education and social care, as it happens in most of African countries?
 Or maybe we should feel sorry for poor Gaddafi, as U.S. Treasury Department official said on Monday that about $30 billion of Libyan assets in the United States had been blocked from access by Libyan leader and his family.